FriskySaga/YouTubePlaylistSnapshot/README.md

 # YouTube Playlist Snapshot
-Basically, this script takes a snapshot of a non-private YouTube playlist by outputting its video titles to a text file.
+Basically, this script takes a snapshot of a non-private YouTube playlist by outputting each video's title and uploader to a text file.

 Non-English characters, such as Japanese characters, are supported.